sukhinlv/voteforlunch/README.md

 Hi!
 Here you can find demo app that was written like test task.

+You can tackle working app with such curl scripts:
+...

+or use Swagger link ...

 ### Technical requirement

 Design and implement a REST API using Hibernate/Spring/SpringMVC (Spring-Boot preferred!) without frontend.